 Resolution #2012-474 states it is deemed to be in the public interest that the citizens of the City of Asotin have the benefit of emergency medical services.
-In order to provide the revenue adequate to pay the costs of providing life protection services, the City of Asotin shall levy each year for a period of six consecutive years beginning in 2013 and collect each year for a period of six consecutive years beginning in 2013 and collect each year for a period of six consecutive years beginning in 2013 and collect each year for a period of six consecutive years beginning in 2013 and collect each year for a period of six consecutive years beginning in 2013 and collect each year for a period of six consecutive years ending in 2018 a general tax on taxable property within the District.
+In order to provide the revenue adequate to pay the costs of providing life protection services, the City of Asotin shall levy each year for a period of six consecutive years beginning in 2013 and collect each year for a period of six consecutive years beginning in 2013 and collect each year for a period of six consecutive years beginning in 2018 a general tax on taxable property within the District.

 In addition to the regular levy for maintenance and operation costs, in an amount not to exceed \$.50 per \$1,000.00 of assessed valuation of such property; In accordance with RCW 84.52.069 the funds raised by such levy shall be used only for the provision of emergency medical services, including related personnel costs, service contract costs, training for such personnel, and related equipment, supplies, vehicles and structures needed for the provision of emergency medical services.
-Resolution #2012-5 approving an intergovernmental cooperation agreement between the City of Lewiston, and Idaho Municipal Corporation, Asotin County Fire District No.1, a Washington Municipal Corporation, and the City of Asotin, a Washington Municipal Corporation; providing for the provision of ambulance service by the City of Lewiston to the Asotin County Fire District No1 and the City of Asotin authorizing and directing the Mayor and City Clerk/Treasurer to execute and attest, respectively, said agreement; and providing effective date of January 23, 2012.
+Resolution #2012-5 approving an intergovernmental cooperation agreement between the City of Lewiston, and Idaho Municipal Corporation, Asotin County Fire District No.1, a Washington Municipal Corporation, and the City of Asotin, a Washington Municipal Corporation, the provision of ambulance service by the City of Lewiston to the

+Asotin County Fire District No1 and the City of Asotin authorizing and directing the Mayor and City Clerk/Treasurer to execute and attest, respectively, said agreement; and providing effective date of January 23, 2012.
 Contract to pay Asotin County Fire District No.1 \$25,000.00 a year for ambulance service from calendar year 2012 to December 31, 2017